kamyargerami/matrix-docker/README.md

 # Installation
 1. Clone the repository and go to the `matrix` directory

-2. Add these two subdomains to your DNS provider:
+2. Add these two subdomains to your DNS:

 ```
 matrix.example.com